Kenneth Offit: Career and research

 Offit joined the faculty at Memorial Sloan Kettering Cancer Center upon the completion of his fellowship in 1988.
 His early work involved molecular cytogenetic studies of non-Hodgkin's lymphoma.

 In 1992, Offit founded one of the world's first clinical cancer genetics services.
 In 1996, after the discovery of the BRCA2 gene, he and his research group successfully identified the most common mutation on the gene associated with breast and ovarian cancer among individuals of Ashkenazi Jewish ancestry.
 Offit would also lead the first American Society of Clinical Oncology policy statement following the identification of BRCA1 and BRCA2.
 In 1997, he wrote Clinical Cancer Genetics: Risk Counseling and Management, which received an award in Medical Sciences from the Association of American Publishers.

 In 2002, Offit and his clinical team published the first prospective study establishing the role of risk-reducing ovarian surgery in women carrying BRCA1 and BRCA2 mutations.
 They would go on to discover or describe recurrent mutations causing increased risk for colon and prostate cancer, and, in 2013 and 2015, they described two genetic syndromes of inherited childhood lymphoblastic leukemia.

 In 2018, Offit joined Beth Karlan, Judy Garber, Susan Domchek, and other physicians to launch the BRCA Founder Outreach Study (BFOR).
 BFOR provided free testing for three mutations for all insured people over the age of 25 with at least one grandparent of Ashkenazi heritage.
 Offit called BFOR "a model for the future of genetic testing in health care"—one that would, in contrast to direct-to-consumer genetics testing, allow participants to receive results from their primary care provider.

 Personal life

 In 1984, Offit married Emily Sonnenblick.
 Sonnenblick is a radiologist at Mount Sinai Hospital and the daughter of cardiologist Edmund Sonnenblick.
-One of their daughters, Anna Offit, is an assistant professor of law at Southern Methodist University.
+One of their daughters, Anna Offit, is a professor of law at William & Mary Law School.